Activities

 BALANCE is an important characteristic for the Entlebucher breed to thrive.
 My expressed concern and these types of debates are very common in the world of purebred dogs.
 Only time will tell.
 It is human nature to take notice of exaggerations and spectacular extreme traits.
 Over time that can change perspective.
 There are breeds that have a split between the "conformation show dog" style and the "performance dog" style.
 Learning to appreciate the golden middle and evaluate the whole dog is critical.

 I am suggesting that bone is our breed's potential "Achilles' heel" trait.
 Too little can cause weakness, frailty or structural instability.
 Too much hinders movement, agility and endurance.
 Our breed standard clearly defines the Entlebucher as a medium, moderate size dog, which is the essence of their original purpose and function as herding and all purpose general farm dogs.
-Both the Berner and Greater Swiss are larger/heavier boned, carrying a higher weight to height ratio.
+Of the Swiss family dogs; The Entlebucher and Appenzeller are both muscular yet medium and moderate; they are both more agile and did more of the cattle herding on the farm.
+The Bernese and Greater Swiss are both large size dogs with heavier bone; they did more draft work and cart pulling.
+It is important to note: the 2 large size dogs carry a greater weight to height ratio.

 What is a Title, Really?